 Impersonating Targets

-- Instead of the actual IP address for the real bank, the DNS server answers with the IP address of the attacker's web server
+Instead of returning the bank’s legitimate IP address, the rogue DNS server responds with the IP address of the attacker’s server.

-- The victim's computer connects to the attacker's web server and initiates an online banking session
+The victim’s computer connects to the attacker’s server and unknowingly begins an online banking session.

-From the bank's perspective, practically everything appears to be normal too.
-The attacker's proxy passes any fingerprinting codes or cookies to the victim's browser and returns the correct matching results to the bank's webserver.
+From the bank’s perspective, the activity also appears largely normal.
+The attacker’s proxy transparently passes fingerprinting data and cookies between the victim’s browser and the bank’s servers, producing expected and valid results.

 Monitoring Clandestine DNS/Proxy Servers